 Antidepressants are a group of medications that are used to treat depression.

 Depression is very common and can affect anyone.
-Key symptoms include always feeling down or hopeless and loss of enjoyment or interest in doing the things you used to enjoy doing.
+Key symptoms include always feeling down or hopeless with a loss of enjoyment or interest in doing the things you used to enjoy doing.
 Depression is a medical problem that can usually be effectively treated with a combination of psychological therapies, lifestyle changes and antidepressant medication.
 Read more about depression.

 Which antidepressants are available in New Zealand?